ganrad/openai-api-router/README.md

    Set the environment variables to the correct values and export them before proceeding to the next step.
 Refer to the table below for descriptions of the environment variables.

    > **NOTE**:
-   > You can update and run the shell script `./set-api-gtwy-env.sh` to set and export the environment variables.
+   > You can source the shell script `. ./set-api-gtwy-env.sh` to read and export the environment variables contained in your .env file.

    Env Variable Name | Description | Required | Default Value
    ----------------- | ----------- | -------- | -------------